utkarsh858/chat_program/README.md

 # chat_program
-A basic chat program based on using socket programming.
+A basic chat program based on c language using socket programming(BSD).

 -First,compile both using gcc.